GailFairley/NapierGroupF/Usecases/use-case8.md

 Three different reports segmented by area are made available to the employees.

+Information that should be accessible for the organisation:
+The population of the world.
+The population of a continent.
+The population of a region.
+The population of a country.
+The population of a district.
+The population of a city.

 ### Failed End Condition

 No reports are produced.